Designations Congruent with Things: Chapter 13

 “No charge,” the waitress says, just enough of a screw-you twist in her voice to call the pair of them on their bullshit.
 Newt likes her immediately.
 San Fran is full of cool people.
 Okay, well, he’s two-for-two, Hypothetical Rain and Soprano Waitress.

-“Thanks, bro,” Newt says, managing to sound less flustered and crack an asymmetric smile while looking at the indistinct outline of the woman holding what is probably a coffee pot.
+“Thanks, bro,” Newt says, less flustered and cracking an asymmetric smile while looking at the indistinct outline of a woman holding what is probably a coffee pot.

 “It’s Flow, actually,” the waitress says.